Knowledge graphSettings

 Payment Intents

-A practical example of stateful payment flow with authorization/capture.
+A practical example of a stateful payment flow with authorization and capture stages.

 Open documentation